 One day I was stretching on the floor in my rental apartment in Moscow, a green IKEA rug under me, trying to figure out why my life is so common.
 Ordinary food, average clothes, riding subway… Have you ever seen Moscow subway?

 Step by step I recognized that I just didn't actually do my work well.
-What I aimed for, was to finish the job as fast as possible and get paid, while my true goal should have been to accomplish every project I took to the highest level I could reach.
+What I aimed for, was to finish the job as fast as possible and get paid, while my true goal should have been to accomplish every design project I took to the highest level I could reach.

 Following this rule soon made my results much better.
 Some more years of hard work gave me the level of competence I always wanted to get.
 I got used to provide every customer as much assistance as I wished to get myself.